Macchina-CLI/macchina/CARGO_README.md

 ---

 ## About Macchina
-Macchina is a program, not a library.
+Macchina is a fetching program, not a library.

 It lets you view basic system information, like your hostname, your kernel version, memory usage, and much more.
 No one wants a slow fetcher, and macchina's main goal is to provide you with handy features while keeping performance a priority.